Recommendations

 Closure Date:

-6 The System Director evaluates and determines any additional reasons for noncompliance and ensures that members of the Employee Threat Assessment Team complete the required the training.
+The Director evaluates and determines any additional reasons for noncompliance and ensures that staff complete the required prevention and management of disruptive behavior training.

 Closure Date: